malcolmlett/malcolmlett.github.io/Visceral-Loop.md

 2. "I am aware that I just had the desire to sit down, and I have the strong sense that it was I who decided that"
 3. "Because I make decisions, and I am aware of those decisions, I am conscious"

 Each step is carried out through the same brain mechanics.
 First, a signal is received as input to the high-order processing region of the brain, either as a novel sense input, or as state output from a prior cycle.
 Attention selection chooses that signal over other potential signals for processing.
 A result is produced from a single pass-through of the high-order processing neural network.
-That result is the output of that cycle of processing, which is recorded in working memory, and fed back as input to the next cycle.
+That result is the output of that cycle of processing, which is fed back as input to the next cycle.

 The following section formalises the above example as the three iterations of the visceral loop, and in doing so defines what is necessary in order to reach the conclusion of one's own consciousness.

-The claim of the visceral loop is that: i) any decision of one's own consciousness requires at least three cycles of the state machine, ii) the scope of what we can conclude as being conscious of is limited by what data can pass through these three cycles, and iii) that we gain a useful insight into our thought and consciousness itself through characterisation of thought into the three cycles, or iterations, of this loop.
+The claim of the visceral loop is that:
+* i) any decision of one's own consciousness requires at least three cycles of the state machine,
+* ii) the scope of what we can conclude as being conscious of is limited by what data can pass through these three cycles, and
+* iii) that we gain a useful insight into our thought and consciousness itself through this characterisation of thought.

 # Formalisation
 Presented here is a first attempt towards a mathematical formalism of the conclusion of one's own consciousness.